 Arch Dam

-An arch dam works on the principle of hydrostatic pressure exerted into the curved structure straightens the structure and strengthens by pushing the structure into the foundations or abutments.
+An arch dam is a curved structure that utilizes the force of water pressure to distribute the load across its arch shape.
+This design makes it highly efficient for sites with steep, narrow canyons.
+An arch dam works on the principle of hydrostatic pressure.
+This pressure straightens and strengthens the structure by pushing it into the foundations or abutments.
 Thus the hydrostatic pressure is equalized by arch actions.

 Compared to gravity dams, the Arch dam bears less weight and got thin walls.
 An arch dam is built-in narrow gorges and is arch-shaped.